imrahulr/imrahulr.github.io/_posts/2018-01-12-predictive-maintenence.md

 image: assets/images/7.png
 ---

 This idea was presented during <a href="https://www.hackerearth.com/challenges/hackathon/makeitreal/">Siemens MakeIT Real Hackathon 2017</a> hosted by Siemens at Bangalore.
 The idea was awarded 4th prize among all India participants.
+The code can be found in <a href="https://github.com/imrahulr/Pred-Maintenance-Siemens">this</a> Github repository.

 ---